frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/item.md

 **Duration: 3:17**

-This tutorial covers creating stock and service item in ERPNext.
-It also demonstrates how to maintain standard selling and buying rate of an item.
+This tutorial walks you through managing stock and service item in ERPNext.
+For each item, you can track its standard selling and buying price using Price List.